jim-schwoebel/allie/README.md

 ## settings

 Settings can be modified in the settings.json file.
 If no settings.json file is identified, it will automatically be created with some default settings from the setup.py script.

-Transcription can happen for audio, image, or video datasets.
-For audio a standard speech-to-text model (e.g. pocketsphinx) can be used.
-For image and video, it is assumed an OCR transcription can happen (videos are sampled at some frequency then transcripts are stitched together).

-Typical augmentation scheme is to take 50% of the data and augment it and leave the rest the same.
-This is what they did in Tacotron2 architecture.

-Create YAML means that the entire repository will be generated to host the model for production.

-default_audio_features --> can be 'all' or any specific featurizer ('standard_features')
+Here are some settings that you can modify in this settings.json file and the various options for these settings:

 | setting | description | default setting | all options |
 |------|------|------|------|